 - Creating a press release and sending it out via the Connecticut Department of Transportation Communications Office and a direct email to select news sources.

-- Creating a visually appealing double-sided English / Spanish postcard which was

-distributed and displayed at libraries, community centers, neighborhood meetings, schools,

-pop up events, and local business gathering places.
+- Creating a visually appealing double-sided English / Spanish postcard which was distributed and displayed at libraries, community centers, neighborhood meetings, schools, pop up events, and local business gathering places.

-- Sending two e-bulletins to the 2,600 person contact list before the event.
-One e-bulletin went out two weeks prior to the event, and the other went out three days before the event.
+- Sending three e-bulletins to the 2,600 person contact list before the event.
+One e-bulletin went out three weeks prior to the event, a second went out more than a week before the event, and a third went out the day before the event.

 - Posting the event details to social media (Facebook, Twitter and Instagram) at least two times prior to the event.

 - Developing English / Spanish newspaper display ads which were submitted and printed in the following publications before the event:

 - o Hartford Courant

 - o Hartford News

 - o La Voz Hispana

 - o Identidad Latina

 - o The West Indian American

 - o Viva Hartford

 - o Northend Agent's

+- o East Hartford Gazette

 - Submitting event information to the following local / neighborhood communications:

 - West End Civic Association Newsletter

 - o Hartford 2000

 - o Asylum Hill Neighborhood Association Newsletter

 - o Farmington Avenue Alliance

-- SoDo Neighborhood Revitalization Zone
+- o SoDo Neighborhood Revitalization Zone

 - o Broad Street Happenings (Trinity / Behind the Rocks)

 - o Real Hartford

-2. Meeting Schedule and Attendance
+- 2. Meeting Schedule and Attendance

-The Open Planning Studio (OPS) took place on Thursday, April 20th from 4 to 8 PM.
-The event included a public presentation, workshops on the multimodal station planning process and I-

-84 / I-91 Interchange Study, as well as an open house where members of the public could obtain project information and speak directly with Project Team members.
+The Open Planning Studio (OPS) took place on Tuesday, April 25th from 4 to 8 PM.
+The event included a public presentation, workshops on the multimodal station planning process and I-84 / I-91 Interchange Study, as well as an open house where members of the public could obtain project information and speak directly with Project Team members.

-68 members of the public attended the OPS.
+62 members of the public attended the OPS.